SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Appendix

-We evaluate the performance of \sys{} on two image classification datasets from LEAF~\cite{caldas2018leaf}: MNIST and FEMNIST.
-The details of these datasets are summarized in Tab.~\ref{tab:dataset}, where from left to right, we show the label number, average training and test dataset size per client.
+In Table~\ref{tab:dataset}, from left to right, we show the label number, average training and test dataset size per client.

-MNIST dataset consists of images of handwritten digits, while FEMNIST consists of handwritten digits and lower/upper case alphabets by different writers.
+MNIST dataset consists of images of handwritten digits, and FEMNIST consists of handwritten digits and lower/upper case alphabets by different writers.
 The datasets are divided between clients such that each client only observes one writer's images to create a non-IID setup.
+CIFAR-10 is the biggest benchmark studied in the secure FL literature~\cite{ghodsi2023zprobe}.
+It consists of 60k 32x32 color images in 10 classes (50k for training and 10k for testing), with 6000 images per class.
+The dataset is divided randomly and evenly, where each client only observes part of the dataset.